MinhKhoi3104/Customer-Transaction-Analytics-Data-Pipeline/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4. Update the dbt profile configuration and then run the following commands:
+4. Open a new terminal, update the dbt profile configuration, and then run the following commands:
 ```bash
 cd ~/.dbt/ && code .
 ```